 Permission has been granted by the director of Education to allow school pupils to take part in the Festival within school hours.

 Entrants are required to perform in the order printed in the published programme.
-Only in circumstances such as the entrant being entered in coincident classes will the order be changed.
-Any such alterations to the published running order must be approved by the Session Chairman, whose decision is final in all matters relating to the competitions.
+Only in specials circumstances such as the entrant being entered in coincident classes will the order be changed.
+Requests to change the running order should be notified to the Session Co-Ordinator.

 Group verse speaking.
 Groups should perform as a choir, not necessarily entirely in unison, and may allow for the introduction of solo or group voices.
 Each entry must have a minimum of ten voices.
 However, for entries from 1/2/3 Teacher Schools and Youth Organisations the number may be less.